kyma-project/test-infra/docs/prow/production-cluster-configuration.md

 ## Overview

-This instruction provides the steps required to deploy the production cluster for Prow.
+This instruction provides the steps required to deploy a production cluster for Prow.

 ## Prerequisites